Obergefell v. Hodges: Pavan v. Smith (2017)

 In Pavan v.
-Smith, the Supreme Court reaffirmed Obergefell and ruled that states may not treat married same-sex couples differently from married opposite-sex couples in issuing birth certificates.
+Smith (2017), the Supreme Court by a 6–3 vote reaffirmed Obergefell and ruled that states may not treat married same-sex couples differently from married opposite-sex couples in issuing birth certificates.
 In Obergefell, birth certificates were listed among the "governmental rights, benefits, and responsibilities" that typically accompany marriage.
 Quoting Obergefell, the Court reaffirmed that "the Constitution entitles same-sex couples to civil marriage 'on the same terms and conditions as opposite-sex couples'."